-Arrest records refer to the information offered in response to a crime history inquiry launched in North Dakota.
-The Bureau of Criminal Investigation which works under the supervision of the Attorney General’s Office has been entrusted the task of procuring crime related information, storing it in a central CHRI (Criminal History Records and Information) database and disseminating it pursuant to the laws of the state.
+Arrest records refer to the information offered in response to a criminal history inquiry launched in North Dakota.
+The Bureau of Criminal Investigation, which works under the supervision of the Attorney General’s Office, has been entrusted with the task of procuring crime related information, storing it in a central CHRI (Criminal History Records and Information) database, and disseminating it pursuant to the laws of the state.

 Crime history inquiries vs. background checks

 Contrary to popular perception, a background report differs from the arrest records you are given in response to crime history investigations.
 The former is merely a collection of publicly available information collected through various databases that have been put up online.
 On the other hand, a warrant search from ND is an investigation conducted by scouring the privately maintained repositories of justice and law enforcement agencies.

 The primary difference between the two is the purpose for which these searches are initiated and the scope for error in the results.
 Background checks are typically asked for by landlords and employers who are not part of the legislatively authorized group of establishments allowed to conduct criminal history checks.
 Typically, these investigations are conducted on the basis of a single personal identifier, such as the name of the subject.
 Hence, the inquiry can miss the mark quite often and bring back information on every offender who matches the search criteria.

 As opposed to this, arrest records will be called for when a person wants to apply for adoption or immigration and even when seeking employment in certain commercial sectors such as health care, nursing, education, etc. These investigations can be conducted on the basis of fingerprints or personal identifiers.
 In terms of the latter, more than one search factor is used to bring back accurate results.

 How is an inquiry on active warrants and arrest records from North Dakota conducted?